 Supplies means all tangible property other than that described in §200.33 Equipment.
 A computing device is a supply if the acquisition cost is less than the lesser of the capitalization level established by the non-Federal entity for financial statement purposes or \$5,000, regardless of the length of its useful life.
-See also §§200.20 Computing devices and 200.33 Equipment.
+See also §200.20 Computing devices and §200.33 Equipment.

 Estimates for supply costs may be based on the same allocation as personnel.
 For example, if 35 percent of officers' salaries are allocated to this project, you may allocate 35 percent of your total supply costs to this project.
 A different allocation basis is acceptable, so long as it is reasonable, repeatable and logical, and a description is provided in the narrative.

-List a description of each item requested, including the number of each unit/item, the unit of measurement for the item, and the cost of each item/unit.
+Provide a description of each unit/item requested, including the quantity of each unit/item, the unit of measurement for the unit/item, the cost of each unit/item, and the percentage of time on MCSAP grant.

-Total Project Costs equal #of Units x Cost per Unit.
+Total Project Costs equal the Number of Units x Cost per Unit x Percentage of Time on MCSAP grant.

-Supplies Project Costs

-Item Name # of Units/Items Unit of Measurement Cost per Unit Total Project Costs Federal Share State Share State Share

-TOTAL: Supplies \$0.00 \$0.00 \$0.00
+Supplies Project Costs Item Name # of Units/ Unit of Measurement Cost per Unit % of Time on MCSAP Grant Total Project Costs (Federal + State) Federal Share State Share MOE MOE Supplies 1 Year \$848,730.00 0.0000 \$0.00 \$0.00 \$0.00 \$848,730.00 TOTAL: Supplies \$0.00 \$0.00 \$0.00 \$848,730.00

-Planned MOE: Supplies \$1,964,472.00

-Enter detailed explanation of how you came up with the supplies costs.
+Enter a detailed explanation of how the supply costs were derived and allocated to the MCSAP project.